Overlooked by the walls of Topkapı Palace, this playground has a jungle gym and toilets nearby.

 Right behind the Audience Chamber is the pretty Library of Ahmet III , built in 1719.

 On the eastern edge of the Third Court is the Dormitory of the Expeditionary Force , which now houses a rich collection of imperial robes, kaftans and uniforms worked in silver and gold thread.
 Also here is a fascinating collection of talismanic shirts, which were believed to protect the wearer from enemies and misfortunes of all kinds.

 On the other side of the Third Court are the Sacred Safekeeping Rooms .
 These rooms, sumptuously decorated with İznik tiles, house many relics of the Prophet.
-When the sultans lived here, the rooms were opened only once a year so that the imperial family could pay homage to the memory of the Prophet on the 15th day of the holy month of Ramazan.
+When the sultans lived here, the rooms were opened only once a year, for the imperial family to pay homage to the memory of the Prophet on the 15th day of the holy month of Ramazan.

 Next to the sacred Safekeeping Rooms is the Dormitory of the Privy Chamber , which houses an exhibit of portraits of 36 sultans.
 The highlight is a wonderful painting of the Enthronement Ceremony of Sultan Selim III (1789) by Konstantin Kapidagli.